EpicNuts/ai-agent/README.md

 ### Command Line Options

-- `--verbose, -v`: Enable detailed logging of function calls and responses
+- `--verbose`: Enable detailed logging of function calls and responses
-- `--model, -m`: Specify which Gemini model to use (default: `gemini-2.0-flash-001`)
+- `--model`: Specify which Gemini model to use (default: `gemini-2.0-flash-001`)

 ### Verbose Mode